Real physician experiences with LIVMARLI

 [music]

-Saeed: [00:08:00] Alagille is a rare disease, so it takes a while to get a brand new diagnosis.
+Saeed: [00:08:00] Alagille is a rare disease.
+It takes a while to get a brand new diagnosis.
 I have picked up the care of a few older patients.
 When I first met one of them, they were not doing well in school because they were itching a lot and were missing a lot of school.
-But they didn’t really bring up itch as a problem.
-They didn’t recognize it.
-When I see somebody on 3 medications for itch, even if they’re not complaining about it, I think [00:08:30] something must be going on.
+They didn't really bring up itch as a problem.
+They didn't recognize it.
+When I see somebody on 3 medications for itch, even if they're not complaining about it, I think, [00:08:30] something must be going on.

 Jennifer: There's got to be a reason.